Paperblog

 What you need to do is to increase WordPress PHP memory limits.
 For more information on how to do this, read this guide.

-How to Protect Your WordPress Website From Downtime
+Protecting Your WordPress Website From Downtime

-There are things you can do to minimize or protect your site from future attacks and downtime issues.
 Some of the things in your control can help reduce the chance of your WordPress blog ever going down or offline.

 Here are some tips to consider:

-• Minimize The use of Plugins – Some plugins can perform multiple tasks so you don’t need to install separate plugins.
-For example, All-in-one SEO plugins provide on-page SEO, structure data markup, sitemap submission, redirection manager, internal link, robots.txt editor, open graph, local SEO, woocommerce SEO, and more.
+• Minimize the Use of Plugins – Some plugins can perform multiple tasks, so you don’t need to install separate plugins.
+For example, All-in-one SEO plugins provide on-page SEO, structure data markup, sitemap submission, redirection manager, internal link, robots.txt editor, open graph, local SEO, WooCommerce SEO, and more.

-• Use a Trusted WordPress Theme – WordPress themes are not created equal, you need to install and use themes from a trusted developer.
+• Use a Trusted WordPress Theme – WordPress themes are not created equal; you need to install and use themes from a trusted developer.
 And always make sure your theme is up to date.
 If your theme has not received an update for a long time, it could be a sign that the developer has abandoned the project.
 You need to find a more reliable and supported theme.
 If you need help with this, try the Astra theme.

 • Test Theme and Plugin on Staging Site – Many web hosts will provide a staging environment where you can test changes or features you intend to deploy on a live website in a secure hosting environment.
 Staging is simply a clone of your live website for development purposes.

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *